rogeriooferraz/transfer/README.md

 # transfer

 ## Overview
+**`transfer`** - Copy contents and preserve timestamps

-**`transfer`** is a command-line utility to copy contents, from a source to a destination, while preserving the destination timestamps.
+A command-line utility to copy contents, from a file or set of files, to corresponding destination file(s), while preserving the destination timestamps.

 It supports the following use cases: